David Bilder

 Epithelial cells constitute the most widespread and evolutionarily ancient mode of animal tissue organization.
 The functions of epithelia rely on their highly polarized architecture, in which specific proteins are restricted to apical, junctional, and basolateral surfaces.
 We are working to understand the mechanisms that regulate cell polarity, exploiting our discovery of the Scribble module that acts to distinguish the epithelial basolateral domain by antagonizing the apical Par/aPKC complex.
 Cell biological assays of protein trafficking and biochemical studies of Scribble module partners are revealing their mysterious basic polarizing activities.
 As novel insights can come from unbiased genetic screens, we have designed several to isolate new regulators of epithelial polarity.
 These screens identify genes that directly interface with the conserved polarity regulators, revealing mechanistic links with basic membrane trafficking, RNA localization, and protein degradation machineries.
 Through this, we seek to expand existing paradigms of epithelial polarity and obtain an integrated picture of how the cell achieves the proper apicobasal distribution of proteins.

-How does epithelial polarity influence tumorigenesis, and how do tumors kill their hosts?
+How does tissue organization influence tumorigenesis, and how do tumors kill their hosts?

 The final size of animal organs is tightly regulated.
 How epithelial cells communicate to measure organ size, and to make a communal decision to cease proliferation, is an outstanding mystery.
-We are exploring the unknown pathways that control organ size, and in particular how the unique features of epithelial architecture restrain excess growth.
 Cell polarity and proliferation appear coupled in a number of contexts, and disruption of epithelial polarity correlates with the progression of malignant tumors, but the causal mechanism has been obscure.
 In Drosophila, mutations in Scribble-like polarity regulators induce fly ‘neoplastic tumors’ that share characteristics with malignant human tumors, including an inability to exit the cell cycle, failure to differentiate, loss of epithelial structure, and the acquisition of invasive capabilities echoing metastasis.
 We are currently using this system to address questions including: Why does control of organ size require epithelial organization?
 What factors lie downstream of neoplastic tumor suppressors to prevent malignancy, and what are the signaling pathways through which these factors are controlled?
 How do the pathways misregulated in tumorous growth relate to those that normally control wound healing and regeneration?
-Finally, we have found that fly tumors also induce tumor-host interactions resembling those seen in human patients, including cachexia and early death --can the fly model shed light on mechanisms by which tumors actually kill?
-These questions are being pursued through both hypothesis-based and discovery-driven approaches.
+Finally, we have found that fly tumors also induce a wide of tumor-host interactions resembling those seen in human patients, including cachexia and early death --can the fly model shed light on mechanisms by which tumors actually kill?
+These questions are pursued through both hypothesis-based and discovery-driven approaches.

 What molecules and forces control the shape, organization, and movement of epithelial tissues?